willkg/douglas/docs/config_variables.rst

    Each plugin can log messages on its own channel.
 Therefore channel name == plugin name.

-   Pyblosxom logs its messages to a channel named "root".
+   Douglas logs its messages to a channel named "root".

    ..
 Warning::

       A warning about omitting root:

-      If you use ``log_filter`` and don't include "root", then Pyblosxom messages will be silently ignored!
+      If you use ``log_filter`` and don't include "root", then Douglas messages will be silently ignored!

    For example, if you wanted to filter log messages to "root" and